cpmech/gosl/README.md

 <p><a href="examples/figs/gosl-collage1.jpg"><img src="examples/figs/gosl-collage1-sml.png"></a></p>
 </div>

-The library tries to be as general and _easy_ as possible.
+The library tries to be as general and as _easy_ as possible.
 Gosl considers the use of both Go concurrency routines and parallel computing using the message passing interface (MPI).
 Gosl has several modules (sub-packages) for a variety of tasks in scientific computing, image analysis, and data post-processing.